wesleimp/checkout/README.md

 ### manually

-Download the pre-compiled binaries from the [OSS releases page](github.com/wesleimp/checkout/releases) and copy them to the desired location.
+Download the pre-compiled binaries from the [OSS releases page](https://github.com/wesleimp/checkout/releases) and copy them to the desired location.

-### Compiling from source
+### compiling from source

 If you just want to build from source for whatever reason, follow these steps: